wix/react-native-navigation/docs/docs/styling.md

     left: {
       shouldStretchDrawer: false, // defaults to true, when false sideMenu contents not stretched when opened past the width
       animationVelocity: 2500, // defaults to 840, high number is a faster sideMenu open/close animation
-      animationType: 'parallax', // defaults to none if not provided, options are 'parallax', 'door', 'slide', or 'slide-and-scale'
+      animationType: 'parallax' // defaults to none if not provided, options are 'parallax', 'door', 'slide', or 'slide-and-scale'
     },
     right: {
       shouldStretchDrawer: false, // defaults to true, when false sideMenu contents not stretched when opened past the width
       animationVelocity: 2500, // defaults to 840, high number is a faster sideMenu open/close animation
-      animationType: 'parallax', // defaults to none if not provided, options are 'parallax', 'door', 'slide', or 'slide-and-scale'
+      animationType: 'parallax' // defaults to none if not provided, options are 'parallax', 'door', 'slide', or 'slide-and-scale'
     }
   }
   bottomTabs: {